 Disputes Over Liability

-If there is any dispute over liability for a vehicle accident, this is going to extend how long it takes for a settlement to occur.
+If there is any dispute over who the at fault party is for a vehicle accident, this is going to extend how long it takes for a settlement to occur.
 There will need to be an investigation into the incident in order to determine who should be held liable.
 In some cases, there may be partial liability between multiple parties involved.

 California operates under a “pure comparative negligence” system, which means individuals can recover compensation even if they have partial fault for the incident.
 However, they will receive reduced compensation based on their percentage of fault.
 This must be sorted out before a settlement can occur.